 What about a free alternative?

-Generally people want to access things for free, I do it myself.
-However, in the case of watching BBC iPlayer from abroad I always advise people of the old saying, “there is no such thing as a free lunch“.
+Generally people want to access things for free, we do ourselves.
+However, in the case of watching BBC iPlayer from abroad we always advise people of the old saying, “there is no such thing as a free lunch“.
 Providing VPN services cost money to the companies who operate them and if they’re not charging you for the service then they’re making money from you in another way.

 There is also the issue of downloading random “free” tools that more times than not contain viruses, trojans or other nasties that slow down your computer and could potentially be a security risk – it just isn’t worth the hassle.

-Once you’ve got a VPN service you can use it for other purposes too like watching ITV, Sky, BT Sport, Channel 4 and more so for a few pound you really do get a lot of bang for your buck.
+Once you’ve got a VPN service you can use it for other purposes too like watching ITV, Sky, BT Sport, Channel 4 and more so for a few pound you really do get a lot of bang for your buck (or pound!).